 Amanda N. Torres

 Amanda Torres is a member in the firm’s Litigation Practice Group.
-A veteran prosecutor, with twenty-four jury trials, Amanda N. Torres also brings the unique perspective of a jurist that she gained while presiding over the Nueces County Court at Law No. 5 and Nueces County Justice of the Peace, Precinct 1, Place 1.
+A veteran prosecutor, with over 25 jury trials, Judge Torres brings the unique perspective of a jurist that she gained while presiding over the Nueces County Court at Law No. 5 and Nueces County Justice of the Peace, Precinct 1, Place 1.
 This combination gives her the ability to properly evaluate her client’s case and then present it in the most favorable way to the ultimate trier of fact.
 Her commitment to the success of her clients is also demonstrated in her extensive commitments to the Coastal Bend.
 She represents individuals and businesses in complex commercial litigation and other civil litigation matters, but primarily focuses on trust, estate and guardianship issues.

 B.A., Texas A&M University, 2002

 J.D., St. Mary’s University School of Law, 2007

 - Successfully defended an Executor of a $24 million dollar estate in a jury trial resulting in a defense verdict and award of over $300,000 in attorney’s fees to the Estate.

 - Defended Fortune 50 Company against community wide environmental contamination and successfully consolidated and restructured those cases into a multi-district litigation case.

 - Defended Fortune 50 Company from $11 million dollar personal injury demand made by Plaintiff with extensive burns.